- PREVEND Raises Concern

 Moderately impaired kidney function can cause elevated B12 levels.
 The Framingham Heart Study found that elevated B12 at baseline was associated with two different markers of impaired kidney function: albuminuria and reduced glomerular filtration.
 But upon following up years later, a previously reported elevated B12 was not associated with a future diagnosis of either condition (McMahon, 2015).
 In other words, in the original analysis poor kidney function most likely caused the elevated B12 and not vice-versa.

 Vitamin B12 levels can be a marker of animal product intake that, in turn, might increase the risk of some diseases.
 A nested case-control study from Ireland found a correlation between B12 intake and esophagus-related diseases.
 The researchers speculated that it could be due to a higher intake of red meat and dairy products along with a corresponding lower intake of vegetables (Sharp, 2013).
-Serum B12 levels weren’t measured in this study, but since serum B12 levels tend to rise in response to vitamin B12 intake, animal to plant food intake ratios should be considered in studies finding an association between serum B12 and mortality.
+Serum B12 levels weren’t measured in this study, but since serum B12 levels tend to rise in response to B12 intake, animal to plant food intake ratios should be considered in studies finding an association between serum B12 and mortality.

 Elevated serum B12 can sometimes be due to immunoglobulins forming a complex with B12-transport molecules.
 A study found that among 1,503 elevated B12 laboratory measurements at Derriford Hospital (>667 pmol/l), 8% were due to such an immunoglobulins complex and that after these complexes were removed from the samples, B12 levels were found to be normal.
-Of that 8%, 71% were of people who had been treated with B12.
+Of that 8%, 71% had been previously treated with B12.
 It’s not clear what causes this complex and no harm from the complex has been detected (Jeffery, 2010).

-Returning to PREVEND, the researchers were aware of these associations between elevated B12 and disease, and they adjusted their results for liver function, alcohol intake, and poor kidney function.
+Returning to PREVEND, the researchers were aware of the associations between elevated B12 and disease, and they adjusted their results for liver function, alcohol intake, and poor kidney function.
 They also found no association between high plasma B12 and cancer mortality (eTable 12) or cardiovascular mortality (eTable 13).

 A 2020 report from U.S. National Health and Nutrition Examination Survey (NHANES) tracked adults (n = ~24,000, mean age = 48 ± 19) from 1999 to 2014 in multiple surveys and found no association between elevated B12 levels or B12-supplement intake and overall mortality (Wolffenbuttel, 2020).